 3.004.01C Managers or supervisory personnel.

 3.004.01D Employees whose duties are performed off the Gaming Facility and whose duties include the handling of money or performing accounting and auditing functions that involve money obtained as a result of gaming or other operations on the Gaming Facility.

+3.004.01E Individuals whose duties directly impact the integrity of sports wagering, including:

+(i) Any individual who has the capability of affecting the outcome of sports wagering through deployment of code to production for any critical components of a sports wagering system defined by the technical standards and specifications adopted by the Commission;

+(ii) Any individual who can deploy code to production and directly supervises individuals who have the capability of affecting the outcome of sports wagering through deployment of code to production for other than read-only or the equivalent access to any critical components of a sports wagering system defined by the technical standards and specifications adopted by the Commission;

+(iv) Any other individual who directly impacts the integrity of sports wagering as determined by the Commission, which shall include but not be limited to, any individual who has the capability to directly affect the outcome of a sports wager or a payout to a patron.

 3.004.02 An occupational license, Level 1 is the highest level of occupational license.
 An occupational licensee may perform any activity included within the occupational licensee's level of occupational license or any lower level of occupational license.